ibm-build-lab/terraform-ibm-cloud-pak/README.md

-# IBM Terraform Modules to handle Cloud Paks
+# IBM Terraform Modules to install Cloud Paks

 This repository contains a collection of Terraform modules to be used to install Cloud Paks.